Stochastic Control Approach to Reputation Games: Introduction

 In the next section, we present preliminaries of our model as well as two motivating examples.
 Section III provides our structural results leading to the equivalence of Perfect Bayesian Equilibrium payoffs and Markov Perfect Equilibrium payoffs in the discounted setup.
 Section IV provides results characterizing the optimal behavior of the long-lived player for the undiscounted setup, which lead us to an upper bound for the equilibrium payoffs in the discounted setup when the long-lived player becomes arbitrarily patient.
-Section V provides, through an explicit measure concentration analysis, a refined lower bound for the equilibrium payoffs of the strategic long-lived player in the discounted setup.
-Section VI provides the continuity of the equilibrium payoffs in the priors.
+Section V studies the continuity problem in the priors.
+Section VI provides, through an explicit measure concentration analysis, a refined lower bound for the equilibrium payoffs of the strategic long-lived player in the discounted setup.